17′ Jersey Skiff

-Motors of up to 4 hp will work well with this boat, and long shaft motors are preferred.
+A 2hp motor will be more than sufficient with this boat, and long shaft motors are preferred.
 A motor can be clamped directly onto the transom of an open version but the decked version will require a bolt-on motor bracket.

 Jersey Skiff Full Specifications

 |(Displacement shown is fiberglass, kevlar is unavailable in this model)|

 |SAIL AREA:||Main, 63 sq. ft.
 Jib, 32 sq. ft.|

 From the Soundings Magazine article by Dieter Loibner, “On Sailing: Muscle power and wind are all you need”